What term describes the transfer of the insured's right to seek damages from a liable third party to the insurance company?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

 The term that describes the transfer of the insured's right to seek damages from a liable third party to the insurance company is subrogation.
-This process occurs after the insurance company pays for a loss incurred by the insured.
-When the insurer settles a claim and pays the insured, it gains the right to pursue recovery of that amount from the responsible party.
-This mechanism allows insurance companies to mitigate their losses by obtaining compensation from the third party at fault, ultimately reducing the overall cost of claims.
+This process allows the insurance company to step into the shoes of the insured after paying a claim, enabling the insurer to pursue recovery from the responsible party.

 Subscribe